astelmashenko/astelmashenko.github.io/src/content/pages/contact.md

 Have questions?
 Contact me:

 _Email:_
-Email at [andrey.stelmashenko@gmail.com](mailto:andrey.stelmashenko@gmail.com), and I'll do my best to respond as soon as possible.
+[andrey.stelmashenko@gmail.com](mailto:andrey.stelmashenko@gmail.com), and I'll do my best to respond as soon as possible.

 _Social Media:_
 Connect with me on social media as well.
 Find me on [Twitter](https://twitter.com/gavaec) or [LinkedIn](https://www.linkedin.com/in/astelmashenko/).